recursivefunk/groove-sensor/README.md

 | HUE_SENSOR_ID           | String  | Device ID for the target Hue motion sensor         | Yes      ||
 | HUE_MOTION_STOP_BUFFER  | Number  | How long to wait (seconds) after motion stops to emit the `motion_stop` event | No |`90`|
 | HUE_MOTION_POLLING_INTERVAL | Number  | How long to wait (seconds) in between sensor state polls | No |`2`|

+### Why Does This Exist?

+I have a newly rentovated guest bathroom in my home.
+The plan is to setup a motion detector and put a sonos speaker in there.
+When someone enters the bathroom to handle business, they'll hear music based on a "vibe" (most likely hits from the 80s, sorry kids!)
+I've chosen ahead of time.